zlsun/dotfiles/README.md

 ## Installation

 Your can use following script to install all configurations.
-However, because this repository contains many personal settings, installing directly may cause some problems.
+However, because this repository contains my personal preference, it may not suitable for you.
 I recommend you to use this repository as a reference to create your own configurations.

 ```shell